 High-speed tripping logic for DCB = Fault in Zone 1 OR Fault in Zone 2 AND no blocking signal received (from zone 3).

 Let’s examine the DCB scheme using the figure below and its scenarios.

 Fault @ F1 on T-line:

 This fault is internal to the circuit breakers CB1 and CB2.
-These breakers are the closest to the fault and tripping them will isolate the fault.
-In this scenario, CB1 and CB2 will be tripped without any delay by SEL-421.
+These breakers are the closest to the fault, and tripping them will isolate the fault.
+In this scenario, CB1 and CB2 trip without delay, by SEL-421.

 Fault @ F2 on T-line:

-The fault is external to CB1 and CB2 but internal to CB3 and its remote end breaker(s).
-Since zone 2 protective element on the CB1 relay can trip on it, it should be blocked from doing so.
+This fault is external to CB1 and CB2 but internal to CB3 and its remote end breaker(s).
+Since (time-delayed) zone 2 protective element on the CB1 relay can trip on it, it should be blocked.
 The intent is to trip the breakers local to the fault rather than taking out a larger portion of the system.

 Fault @ Bus1

 CB’s 1, 4, and 5 should trip to isolate the fault on Bus 1.
 A bus differential relay executes this job via a 86 lockout device.
 Contact from this 86 relay is also used to engage the 85 device – to key the block signal to remote-end (to stop CB2 from tripping on